haohe/xpe_doc/manual/dbIntro.md

 <h3>What is XPE DB and how it works?</h3>

 <p>XPE DB is designed from ground up using an event driven and log based architecture, which allows fast updates up to the maximum IO bandwidth of the underlying hardware storage.
-Even with modest hardware, XPE DB can achieve more than one million updates per seconds with subject to the number of indexes created.</p>
+Even with modest hardware, XPE DB can achieve more than one million updates per seconds, subject to the number of indexes created.</p>
 <p>Inside XPE DB, even update generates a DB update event, which is published to a number of listeners.
 Some of those listeners are speciality indexers.</p>
 <p>Search is performed by one or more indexers.
 To achieve the best performance, one should consider the usage of a DB and then chooses the most suitable indexes.</p>